-Today, we've listed six concepts that will help make your relationship stronger, whether your 'sheltering at home' or out and about as usual.
+Today, we've listed six concepts that will help make your relationship stronger, whether you're 'sheltering at home' or out and about as usual.
 The key, as always, is being considerate and caring.
 You're in a relationship with your best friend for a reason - let's all get the through the coronavirus crisis with healthier and happier relationships.

 Step 1.
 Get organized.

 The number one complaint most couples share is that one is tidy, and the other is sloppy.

 If you're the type of person who doesn't notice socks on the floor or when the dishwasher needs emptying, then make an effort by setting yourself a chore window once or twice a day.
 At 10am scan the house and check if you've left a mess that ought to be cleaned up.
 And then do it - by setting a time and doing it, you'll know that you're contributing.

 Likewise, if you can't bear to see a clutter, tell yourself it's okay to let things slide for a day.
 What you want to avoid is feeling like you're doing all the chores yourself - if that does start happening, stop, take a breath, and talk to your partner about how they can help you.
 This isn't a nag, so try this language:

 "Hi Cutie!
 The washing machine needs to be loaded, and our lunch stuff needs to be cleared away.
 While I sort out the washing, can you clean the worksurfaces?
 I'll meet you on the couch in 10 minutes when we're done!